-The inaugural BUILDINGChicago/Greening the Heartland Conference & Expo, held in September 2013, drew more than 500 attendees from 27 states and was jointly produced by Building Design+Construction magazine, published by SGC Horizon, along with the U.S. Green Building Council — Midwest Chapters, the Greening the Heartland Committee, and AIA Chicago, with additional support from the Chicagoland Chamber of Commerce and the Builders Association (AGC).
+Save the date for the second BUILDINGChicago/Greening the Heartland Conference & Expo, jointly produced by Building Design+Construction magazine, published by SGC Horizon, along with the U.S. Green Building Council — Midwest Chapters, the Greening the Heartland Committee, and AIA Chicago, with additional support from the Chicagoland Chamber of Commerce and the Builders Association (AGC).

 This event is sponsored by Building Design + Construction, USGBC-Illinois, AIA Chicago

 Location: Holiday Inn Chicago Mart Plaza

 Friday, October 24, 5:30 pm- 10:30 pm